Reinder1213/Livekwest/README.md

 ## Features

-- State of a quiz is managed in a QuizManager GenServer.
+- State of a quiz is managed in a QuizSession GenServer.
 It holds quiz state in memory.
 - A quiz is initialized from `ControlLive` by quizmaster.
 - LiveViews subscribe to `quiz:<code>` topics via Phoenix PubSub.
 - Broadcasts keep everyone in sync (presentation screen, control screen, join screen).